norayr/cameron/readme.md

 **customize**

-most probably you need to find out ID's and names for the work types you have in your web application and modify ITCatArray accordingly.
+most probably you need to find out ID's and names for the work types you have in your web application and modify unit1.ITCatArray accordingly.

 take care.